Adyen/adyen-cse-web/Options.md

   Handler to be called after on validation of the form.

-  The callback function will be execyted after the validation routine of the CSE form has been completed and will receive the validaty status of the form as it's first argument.
+  The callback function will be executed after the validation routine of the CSE form has been completed and will receive the validity status of the form as it's first argument.

 * **HTMLElement `[cardTypeElement]`**